There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

-This guide breaks down the most important UK road signs you'll see as a newcomer, explains how they differ from signs in other countries, and shares resources to help you prepare for driving in the UK.
+This guide explains the most common UK road signs and their meanings, how they differ from signs in other countries, and resources to help you prepare for driving in the UK.

 How Many Road Signs Are There in the UK?

-The UK has around 140 standard road signs, but the actual number you might encounter is higher when you include:
+The UK has around 140 standard road signs, but the actual number you might see is higher when you include:

 - Regional variations (like bilingual signs in Wales)